-I also did a lot of research about it and once I started to understand it, it started actually helping!
+I also did a lot of research about it and once I started to actually understand it and what it’s about, it started to work and now I can’t imagine not doing it.
 If you don’t meditate and you want to know some of the benefits, how to do it, what it’s all about, etc. – read on!
-This is a Meditation 101 post. 🙂
+This is Meditation 101. 🙂

-Meditation isn’t forcing your mind to think about nothing, as some people might believe.
+Meditation is not about forcing your mind to think about nothing, as some people might believe.
+It’s also not necessarily a religious practice (although it can be if that’s what you use it for).
 Think of it more as strength-training for your brain.
 You train it to focus.
 It makes you more mindful, less stressed, and just generally happier.
 If you have anxiety, meditation can be like a magic pill for you – for real.
-If you find yourself getting stressed out or angered easily, you’ll find meditation will help you become more calm.
+If you find yourself getting stressed out or angered easily, you’ll find meditation will help you become calmer.
 Things that used to get you worked up easily, will no longer frustrate you.

 There are so many different kinds of meditation that it can get sort of confusing to figure them all out.
 But essentially, they all have one thing in common: making your mind focus.
 You just want to clear your mind and focus on one thing.
 This is giving your mind a much-needed break and allowing it to rest.
 To me, meditation is just a way to make yourself more peaceful and mindful.To me, meditation is a way to make yourself more peaceful and mindful.
 Click To Tweet